soywiz/valentia/README.md

 # Valentia Compiler

-Valentia is a Kotlin Compiler fully written in Kotlin, that aims to generate JS and in the future C++/WASM code.
+Valentia (spelled Valentía in Spanish) is a Kotlin Compiler fully written in Kotlin, that aims to generate JS and in the future C++/WASM code.

 It is designed to generate dependency-less JS Deno/Browser code and in the future C++ or WASM code too.